Federal Hall: City Hall

-The original structure on the site was built as New York's second City Hall from 1699 to 1703, on Wall Street, in what is today the Financial District of Lower Manhattan.
+The original structure on the site was built as New York's second city hall from 1699 to 1703, on Wall Street, in what is today the Financial District of Lower Manhattan.
 This structure had been designed by James Evetts to replace Stadt Huys, the city's first administrative center.
-It measured two stories high, with wings extending west and east.
+It was two stories high, with wings extending west and east from a recessed central section.
 The stones from Wall Street's old fortifications were used for City Hall.
 Also housed at City Hall was a public library (which had 1,642 volumes by the year 1730), as well as a firehouse with two fire engines imported from London.
 The upper stories were used as a debtors' prison.

-In 1735, John Peter Zenger, an American newspaper publisher, was arrested for committing libel against the British royal governor and was imprisoned and tried there.
-His acquittal on the grounds that the material he had printed was true established freedom of the press as it was later defined in the Bill of Rights.
+In 1735, John Peter Zenger, a newspaper publisher, was arrested for committing libel against the British royal governor and was imprisoned and tried there.
+His acquittal, on the grounds that the material he had printed was true, served as one of the bases for freedom of the press as it was later defined in the Bill of Rights.

-City Hall was first remodeled in 1765, when a third story was added.
+City Hall was first remodeled in 1765, with the addition of a third story.
 That October, delegates from nine of the Thirteen Colonies met as the Stamp Act Congress in response to the levying of the Stamp Act by the Parliament of Great Britain.
 Drawn together for the first time in organized opposition to British policy, the attendees drafted a message to King George III, the House of Lords, and the House of Commons, claiming entitlement to the same rights as the residents of Britain and protesting the colonies' "taxation without representation".
-The Sons of Liberty took over the building from the British during the American Revolutionary War in 1775.
-Afterward, City Hall served as the meeting place for the Continental Congress.
+The Sons of Liberty briefly took over the building from the British during the American Revolutionary War in 1775, seizing British soldiers' munitions.
+The United States Declaration of Independence was read at City Hall on July 18, 1776, shortly after the country declared independence from Britain.
+After the war, City Hall became a meeting place for the Continental Congress.